Referral information for GPs

 Dr Jones is a partner at Woodlands Medical Centre and completed the Cardiff Diploma in Practical Dermatology in 2012 with Distinction.
 He has been working at the Churchill Hospital Dermatology Department since 2015 in the Skin Tumour Clinic and attends weekly theatre sessions.

-Both Adam Jones and Chris Phillips are working closely with the dermatologists at the Churchill Hospital to ensure a high quality service for patients attending the Community Dermatology Clinic.
+Adam Jones is working closely with the dermatologists at the Churchill Hospital to ensure a high quality service for patients attending the Community Dermatology Clinic.

 Dr Ben Soukup MBBS BSc MRCS DCH MRCGP